Please review! :-)

 Chris had been updated eventually on the New Grayditch Regulators, supposed Irregularity.

-He had taken what equipment he need from the rather tiny Grayditch armory, leaving his Russet trench coat on over his new apparel, he left his Steel Chairman Sliver Grey suit and pants for Artemas to pick up… much to his pilot's annoyance.
+He had taken what equipment he need from the rather small Grayditch armory, leaving his Russet trench coat on over his new apparel, Lancaster's Steel Chairman Sliver Grey suit and pants were left for Artemas to pick up, much to the Lancer-Knight's annoyance.
 Well, at least the Vertibird ace had been given free rein to patrol near to Arlingtown and incinerate any hostile wastelands critters he saw, be it animal or human.
 That brought delight back to his Guardian angel's voice.

-He had put on some dull Silvery Combat armour under his old duster, this particular set of defensive gear also had some painted area's of Olive green and tanned Bronze, to better fit into the more jaded Wasteland.
+He had put on some dull silverine Combat armor under his old duster, this particular set of protective gear also had some painted segments of Olive green and tanned Bronze, to better fit into the more jaded Wasteland.

-Chris had also picked up a former Enclave jury rigged headset that he connected with his personal radio, it came complete with earpiece, that was placed into his left ear.
-This was for two way communication with his pilot, the earpiece would help with keeping conversations from unwanted and unheeded ears.
+Chris had also picked up a former Enclave jury-rigged headset that he connected with his personal radio, it came complete with an earpiece, that was positioned into his left ear.
+This was for private two-way communication with his pilot, the earpiece would help with keeping conversations from unwanted and unheeded ears.

 The Sentinel had also taken the only Scoped Rifle in view, a newly modified and refitted Winchester, complete with an attached Silencer.